 With all the energy from the pills pumping into my system, I seemed to soon exhaust the possibilities of my home city, even though it was holiday season and many friends were home from college.
 I decided to go visit old friends from my first school, Northwestern University, in Evanston, Illinois near Chicago.
 There I had gone through a phase as a political radical (some of this period is covered in the story, “The Incident”), but the end of a love affair had wounded me so that I did not want to go back for my junior year and had transferred to New College.

 With my new energy, which seemed to keep streaming no matter what happened, I enjoyed the 300-mile drive from St. Louis.
 On the street near campus, I ran into a girl I’d known.
 She invited me to stay in the apartment she shared with a friend and also mentioned, “Aldo (a fictional name used in “The Incident”) is back in town!”
-“Aldo” was the radical leader at whose Student Power election rally I had climbed onto a large boulder on campus and told my story of being roughed up by security.
+“Aldo” was the radical leader at whose Student Power election rally I had climbed onto a large boulder on campus and told my story of being roughed up by campus security.
 He had been elected student president and a few months later had received a letter from the university, saying, “You are disqualified from taking office because of a summer school course you didn’t complete two years ago.”
 Disillusioned, he had left Evanston.
 Six weeks later my roommate and I had received a postcard written on a beach in Mexico.
 It said only, “Truth is metaphysical, not political.”

 The next thing I’d heard about Aldo was that he had somehow become connected with Meher Baba, the spiritual figure whose name I’d heard several more times since that day at New College and one of whose books I had even perused, to little avail.
 After informing me that Aldo was back, my female friend added, “But you don’t want to have anything to do with him.
 He works in an advertising agency now, and I saw him on TV selling laundry detergent!”